Pag-IBIG Housing Loan Application: A New Homeowner Shares What The Process Is Like14 min read

 We all dream of having a house to call our own.
-Whether it’s a two-floor unit in a quaint neighborhood or a condo unit amid a bustling business district, having a property that you can call home is a feat that’s hard to come by especially these days.
+Whether it’s a two-floor unit in a quaint neighborhood or a condo unit amid a bustling business district, having a property that you can call home is a feat that’s hard to come by, especially these days.

-Funding your dream house is not easy as it may seem since most of the available housing properties in the Philippines cost millions of pesos.
+Funding your dream house is not easy as it often seems most of the available housing properties in the Philippines cost millions of pesos.

 This type of financial assistance is made possible by the Pag-IBIG Fund, a government agency that extends financial help to Filipinos.